 - Check for missing shingles.
-If the storm was strong enough to blow shingles off of the roof, it’s time to give us a call.
+If the storm was strong enough to blow shingles off of your roof, it’s time to give us a call.

-- Check shingles for any obvious cracks, dents, or bruising.
-If a dent is found, press it gently to see if it gives in under pressure.
+- Check your shingles for any obvious cracks, dents, or bruising.
+If you find a dent, press it gently to see if it gives in under pressure.

 - The very peak of the roof is covered with ridge cap shingles.
 These shingles are at higher risk for damage, since they’re parallel to the ground.
 If possible, check your ridge caps for damage.